 It is a plus if you remain employed at your home institute after completion of your PhD programme.
 If no clear link between you and your home institute exists, your application will not be taken into consideration.

-- Including quality and infrastructure of supervising groups, institutional support and quality of the relationship between home institute and WU.
+- Collaboration WU and home institution - Including quality and infrastructure of supervising groups, institutional support and quality of the relationship between home institute and WU.

-- Including motivation, CV and link with the home institute.
+- Quality of the candidate - Including motivation, CV and link with the home institute.

-- Including originality, clarity, feasibility, and strategic contribution to the WU graduate school and chair group(s).
+- Quality of the proposal - Including originality, clarity, feasibility, and strategic contribution to the WU graduate school and chair group(s).

 The grant of the WGS sandwich PhD programme covers living allowance for a total of 18 months in Wageningen, (partial) travel costs of candidate and WU/local supervisors, visa application costs and use of facilities.